gaperton/React-MVx/README.md

 React-MVx is the MVVM SPA framework with React as View layer, built upon frontend technologies used at Volicon/Verizon for 3 years.

-Contrary to the populular React approaches, React-MVx does not try to avoid the distributed mutable application state.
+Contrary to the popular React approaches, React-MVx does not try to avoid the distributed mutable application state.
 Instead, it is focused on bringing stateful components capabilities to their maximum.

 React-MVx manages both local UI state and application domain state with the same universal state container provided by [Type-R]() data framework.
 It supports: